Beverley Treasure House Puts New Acquisitions On Display

 These were discovered eroding out of a cliff at Skipsea Withow and are on loan from the finder.

 The bones are said to date from the Mesolithic period.
-This was a time when in the area would have been hunting and fishing to survive.
+This was a time when people in the area would have been hunting and fishing to survive.

 Dr. David Marchant, the museum’s registrar at the Beverley Treasure House said;